balupton/plant-vs-animal-products/README.md

 - [Gary Yourofsky's Shopping Guide][GaryShopping]
 - [iHerb][iHerb]: Great for supplements, not all vegan, but usually says what is vegan or not

+### Dining
+- [HappyCow][HappyCow]: Great listing of vegetarian restaurants around the world, with vegan filters
+- [Yelp][Yelp]: Very detailed listing of restaurants around the world, with vegan filters

 ## License